 Dangers of baby powder

-However, cornstarch isn't without its problems, either.
+However, cornstarch isn’t without its problems, either.
 Cornstarch can worsen a yeast infection of the skin, creating a really bad diaper rash that will have to be treated with anti-fungal cream.
+And even though it’s not inhaled as easily as talc, it can still cause respiratory problems for babies — especially high risk babies, like premies, babies with congenital heart disease, and babies who’ve had RSV or frequent respiratory illnesses, says Lowry.

 Battling diaper rash

 Many moms swear by zinc oxide creams such as Desitin to treat diaper rash, while others use petroleum ointment (like A+D Original Ointment) to prevent rashes.
-Triple Paste, Acid Mantle, Aquaphor and Boudreaux's Butt Paste are also popular options.
+Triple Paste, Acid Mantle, Aquaphor and Boudreaux’s Butt Paste are also popular options.
 Clotrimazole anti-fungal cream can be used for diaper rashes caused by yeast infections.
-When your baby does (inevitably) get a rash, try to allow her to go without a diaper when you can.
+When your baby does (inevitably) get a rash, try to allow them to go without a diaper when you can.
 This will allow the rash to dry out and reduce chafing from the diaper rubbing against her irritated skin.

 Never use any powder on your baby if the infant’s skin is raw or oozing.
 Use a diaper ointment or cream and consult your doctor if it hasn’t cleared up in a few days.